paakofiaidoo/lecturer-assessment-chrome-extension/README.md

-# this a KNUST lecturer assessement hekper
+# this a KNUST lecturer assessement helper

 ## Installation
 - clone repo